 The amount of CNTP remains the same if a student lives on or off campus.

 - Is CNTP available to me for summer school?

 No. CNTP is available during the regular academic year only.

 - I am about to graduate.
 What’s next?

-The Mississippi Office of Student Financial Aid (MOSFA) has contracted with ECSI to service our loan/scholarship accounts by ensuring compliance with service or repayment terms.
+The Mississippi Office of Student Financial Aid (MOSFA) has contracted with ECSI to service our forgivable loan accounts by ensuring compliance with service or repayment terms.
 Upon graduation, you will receive communication from ECSI.
 We ask that all recipients respond promptly to any and all correspondence you receive from ECSI regarding your account.
 You may still contact MOSFA should you have questions or need assistance.